aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 ## CloudFormation to deploy satcom-ts-lexbot.yaml

 The final stack deploys the Amazon Lex and Lambda resources.
-Lex controls the entire chatbot dialog but reaches out to a Lambda to provide the Fulfillment logic for both the Satellite Capacity forecasting intent `BeamForecast` and the Bedrock LLM agent invocation `FallbackIntent`.
+Lex controls the entire chatbot dialog but reaches out to a Lambda to provide the Fulfillment logic for the Satellite Capacity forecasting intent `BeamForecast`, the `ImageIntent` IQ Constellation decoding via Bedrock runtime, and the Bedrock LLM agent invocation `FallbackIntent`.

 The following paramaters should be modified: -
 * SatComBotS3Bucket - the name of the bucket holding the zipped Lambda function